apache/druid/docs/multi-stage-query/reference.md

 This variation of EXTERN requires one argument, the details of the destination as specified below.
 This variation additionally requires an `AS` clause to specify the format of the exported rows.

-INSERT statements and REPLACE statements are both supported with an `EXTERN` destination.
+Only INSERT statements are supported with an `EXTERN` destination.
 Only `CSV` format is supported at the moment.
 Please note that partitioning (`PARTITIONED BY`) and clustering (`CLUSTERED BY`) is not currently supported with export statements.